JohnMellaley/unicorn_attractor/README.md

 - Recipes on small screens are displayed 1 per row

 ### Bugs page
-- Buga on large screen are displayed 3 per row
+- Bugs on large screen are displayed 3 per row
 - Bugs on medium screens are displayed 2 per row
 - Bugs on small screens are displayed 1 per row